Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Introduction

-\item {\bf Stochastic Newton method.} However, Algorithm~\ref{alg:alg1} can also be seen as a {\em stochastic Newton method}.
-At iteration $k$ we sample $\mS_k\sim \cD$, and instead of applying the inverted Hessian of $f_{\mS_k}$ to the stochastic gradient (this is not possible as the Hessian is not necessarily invertible), we apply the $\mB$-pseudoinverse.
-That is, we perform the step where $\omega>0$ is a stepsize, and the $\mB$-pseudoinverse of a matrix $\mM$ is defined as $\mM^{\dagger_\mB} \eqdef \mB^{-1} \mM^\top (\mM \mB^{-1}\mM^\top)^\dagger$.
+{\bf b) Stochastic Newton method.} However, Algorithm~\ref{alg:alg1} can also be seen as a {\em stochastic Newton method}.
+At iteration $k$ we sample $\mS_k\sim \cD$, and instead of applying the inverted Hessian of $f_{\mS_k}$ to the stochastic gradient (this is not possible as the Hessian is not necessarily invertible), we apply a pseudoinverse (which always exists).
+That is, we perform the step where $\omega>0$ is a stepsize and the $\mB$-pseudoinverse of a matrix $\mM$ is defined as $\mM^{\dagger_\mB} \eqdef \mB^{-1} \mM^\top (\mM \mB^{-1}\mM^\top)^\dagger$.
+While {\em any} pseudoinverse will resolve non-invertibility issue, since we work in the geometry induced by the $\mB$--inner product, the $\mB$-pseudoinverse is the right choice.
 One may wonder why methods \eqref{eq:alg:SGD} and \eqref{eq:alg:SNM} are equivalent; after all, the (stochastic) gradient descent and (stochastic) Newton methods are not equivalent in general.
 However, in our setting it turns out that the stochastic gradient $\nabla f_{\mS_k}(x)$ is always an eigenvector of $(\nabla^2 f_{\mS_k}(x))^{\dagger_{\mB}}$, with eigenvalue 1 (see Lemma~\ref{lem:all_sort_of_stuff_is_equal}).

 Stochastic Newton-type methods were recently developed and analyzed in the optimization and machine learning literature \cite{HessianSketch, NewtonSketch, SDNA, PSNM}.
-However, they are design to solve different problems, and operate in a different manner.
+However, they are designed to solve different problems, and operate in a different manner.